-1 l Irom previous page No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 63 12.20/ 12.00 to 12.12 When a failover occurs, starting up a mirror disk resource may fail.
-M This problem rarely occurs when the failover is caused by resetting the server.
-There was a flaw in the operation when the failover is caused by resetting the server.
+• No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency 63 12.20/ 12.00 to 12.12 When a failover occurs, starting up a mirror disk resource may fail. М This problem rarely occurs when the failover is caused by resetting the server.
 64 12.22 / 12.10 to 12.20 An Interconnect IP address set as Mirror Communication Only cannot be changed.
 S This problem occurs when the lower priority server is added ahead of the higher priority servers during the cluster construction.
-There was a flaw in internal processing concerned.
-65 12.22 / 12.10 to 12.20 It is required to restart OS when trying to apply the configuration of [Use Chassis Identify] S This problem occurs when the configuration of [Use Chassis Identify] is changed and the configuration file is applied.
-Due to an invalid definition of the method of applying the configuration.
+65 12.22 / 12.10 to 12.20 It is required to restart OS when trying to apply the configuration of [Use Chassis Identify] S This problem occurs when the con- figuration of [Use Chassis Identify] is changed and the configuration file is applied.
 66 12.22 / 12.10 to 12.20 A registry key containing double byte characters cannot be set for the registry synchronization resource.
 S This problem occurs when a registry key contains double byte characters.
-The registry keys only allowed ASCII characters.
 67 12.22 / 12.20 Checking AWS CLI fails in the cluster configuration data checking function.
-S This problem occurs when the cluster configuration data checking function is executed in an environment where the following group resources are set: - AWS Elastic IP resource - AWS virtual IP resource - AWS DNS resource The environment variables required to run AWSCLI commands were not fully configured.

-No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 68 12.22 Checking the floating IP resource or virtual IP resource fails in the cluster configuration data checking function after starting the cluster.
-S This problem occurs when the cluster configuration data checking function is executed when the float- ing IP resource or virtual IP resource is running.
-No consideration was given to the case that the floating IP resource or virtual IP resource is running.
-69 12.22 Checking OS startup time may display an invalid re- sult in the cluster configu- ration data checking func- tion.
+S This problem occurs when the cluster configuration data checking function is executed in an environment where the following group resources are set: - AWS Elastic IP resource - AWS virtual IP resource - AWS DNS resource 68 12.22 / 12.20 Checking the floating IP resource or virtual IP resource fails in the cluster configuration data checking function after starting the cluster.
+S This problem occurs when the cluster configuration data checking function is executed when the float- ing IP resource or virtual IP re- source is running.
+69 12.22 / 12.20 Checking OS startup time may dis- play an invalid result in the cluster configuration data checking func- tion.
 S This problem occasionally occurs by a combination of the OS startup time and heartbeat timeout.
-There was a flaw in comparing the value.